mshakeg/awesome-claude-projects/programming/btt-expert/content/3_Implementing_BTT_Tests.md

 1. Create a base test abstract contract inheriting from your testing framework (e.g., forge-std/Test.sol)
 2. Implement a setUp() function to deploy the contract under test
 3. Create separate test contracts for each function, inheriting from the base test abstract contract
+4. Use multiple levels of inheritance to handle complex .tree structures

 ## Naming Conventions

-Based on the patterns observed in the Sablier v2-core codebase, the following naming conventions are used for test functions:
+Use the following naming conventions for test functions:

 - General format: test_[Condition(s)]_[ExpectedOutcome]